OfficeDev/microsoft-teams-sample-complete-csharp/README.md

 1. Open the template-bot-master-csharp.sln solution with Visual Studio

-2. In Visual Studio click the play button (should be defaulted to running the Microsoft Edge configuration)
+2. In Visual Studio click the “Start Debugging” button (should be defaulted to running the Microsoft Edge configuration)

 3. Once the code is running, connect with the Bot Emulator to the default endpoint, "http://localhost:3979/api/messages", leaving "Microsoft App ID" and "Microsoft App Password" blank